sora-xor/sora2-wallet-web/README.md

 initWallet({ permissions })
 ```

+### Unsubscribing from runtime subscriptions
-Also, you need to unsubscribe from events of balances updates and txs statuses sync when Vue root component will be destroyed.
+Make sure to unsubscribe from balance updates and network subscriptions when the Vue root component is destroyed:

 ```
 import { Action } from 'vuex-class'